ivangfr/spring-boot-nginx-keycloak-cluster/README.md

 8. Checking `Keycloak` and `simple-service` Docker container logs

-   We can verify that `Nginx` is load balancing the requests appropriately when an access token request to `Keycloak` is made.
+   We can verify that `Nginx` is appropriately load balancing the requests when an access token request to `Keycloak` is made.
 To view the `Keycloak` Docker container logs, execute the following commands in different terminals:
    ```
    docker logs -f keycloak1
    docker logs -f keycloak2
    ```

-   We can also verify that `Nginx` is appropriately load balancing requests to `simple-service` endpoints.
+   We can also verify that `Nginx` is appropriately load balancing requests to the `simple-service` endpoints.
 To view the `simple-service` Docker container logs, execute the following commands in different terminals:
    ```
    docker logs -f simple-service1
    docker logs -f simple-service2